Jonathan India Player Props: Reds vs. White Sox

 Jonathan India At The Plate

-- Among qualified batters in MLB action, his batting average ranks 50th, his on-base percentage ranks 36th, and he is 104th in the league in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 28th, his on-base percentage ranks 23rd, and he is 89th in the league in slugging.

-- India has picked up a hit in 23 of 32 games this season, with multiple hits eight times.
+- India enters this game on a four-game hitting streak.
+In his last outings, he's hitting .350 with one homer.

-- He has hit a home run in two of 32 games played this year, and in 1.4% of his plate appearances.
+- In 72.7% of his 33 games this season, India has picked up at least one hit.
+He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.